Structure and magnetism of MnGe thin films grown with a nonmagnetic CrSi template: Abstract

 \section{Abstract}

-{We report on a novel method to grow B20 MnGe thin films which employs an ultrathin CrSi template layer on Si(111).
-This layer is expected to be non-magnetic, in contrast to MnSi and FeGe buffer layers that have been used previously, allowing an investigation of the intrinsic properties the MnGe in the ultrathin film limit without the influence of a neighboring magnetic layer.
+{We report a method to grow B20 MnGe thin films using molecular beam epitaxy which employs an ultrathin CrSi template layer on Si(111).
+This layer is expected to be nonmagnetic, in contrast to MnSi and FeGe buffer layers that have been used previously.
+This template layer permits an investigation of the intrinsic properties of MnGe in the ultrathin film limit without the influence of a neighboring magnetic layer.
 Single-phase MnGe(111) films were grown with thicknesses between 2 and \SI{40}{\nano\metre}, which exhibited low interfacial roughnesses on the order of \SI{0.6}{\nano\metre}.
 The films crystallized in a B20 structure with a small rhombohedral distortion.
-Magnetometry measurements in out-of-plane fields are consistent with a conical state.
+Magnetometry measurements in out-of-plane fields are consistent with a cone phase derived from helimagnetic order propagating along the film normal.
 However, an unexpected remanent moment develops below \SI{35}{\kelvin}, concomitant with features in the field dependence of the transport data.
-This provides indirect evidence for the presence of a low-temperature phase which has been identified by others as either a triple-$Q$ topological spin-hedgehog lattice, or a multi-domain single-$Q$ conical state.}
+This provides indirect evidence for the presence of a low-temperature phase which has been identified by others as either a triple-$Q$ topological spin-hedgehog lattice, or a multi-domain single-$Q$ helical state.}